meirizarrygelpi/rational/README.md

 ```
 Cockle quaternions are more commonly known as [split-quaternions](https://en.wikipedia.org/wiki/Split-quaternion).
 The type is named after J. Cockle, who discovered them.

+Alternatively, you can obtain the Cockle quaternions from a complex Cayley-Dickson construct with `rational.Perplex` values; or from a perplex Cayley-Dickson construct with `rational.Perplex` values.

 ### rational.Supra

 The `rational.Supra` type represents a rational supra number.
 It corresponds to a null Cayley-Dickson construct with `rational.Infra` values.
 The dual unit elements are denoted `α`, `β`, and `γ`.
 The multiplication rules are: